SeungKiLeeCS/DCD-2017F/ctrlhazard.md

 | ADDI2 | ADDI1 | SUB   | ADD   | STALL |
 | -     | ADDI2 | ADDI1 | SUB   | ADD   |

 No need to stall for LW2
-For ADD, we have to stall cuz hazard <>
+For ADD, we have to stall cuz hazard at R4
-For SUB, no hazard so no stall with AddI1, we don't need to stall at all
+For SUB, no hazard so no stall
+with AddI1, we don't need to stall at all
 With ADDI2, you don't have to stall if we forward R4 from SUB

 ```
 code 1